 That being said I want you to take AMAZING pictures of your summer adventures.
 I want you to get your iPhone out and KILL IT.
 I want you to rest assure that you don't need to spend thousands of dollars on equipment in order to get lasting memories of your children.

-Here is my tips to up your phone photography game:
+Here are my tips to up your phone photography game:

 1. Find shade.